 The Guardia Civil arrive immediately afterward, I see only two of them.
 Just looking at him the one in command makes a bad impression on me.
 He shouts too much.
 Maybe to scare me.
 I don't know, but if that's what he wants he'll be disappointed.
 Two prisoners I'd never seen before pass through the fingerprints room.
 They are also being transferred.
 After taking their fingerprints they put handcuffs on them and take them to the van that I imagine will take us to the port to get the ferry.
 Then it is Juan's and my turn.
 One of the guards comes swaggering towards us.
 This particular picoleto confirms all my suspicions about him: he really does want to scare us.
 He is one metre eighty and thinks he is Romay2.
 At last we are all in the van, four prisoners and three picos: the beast and a young one that looks like a little posh dog, although it seems he doesn't like the way his colleague is treating the prisoners.
-This young guy is about of ventilator on the ceiling covered by a grating.
-This tiny space, about two metres by three, was to be my universe for two long days.
-Think, the cell cabin was so small we could hardly move, when one of us stood up the other had to lie down.
+This young guy is about my age, 23.
+It's only them and the van driver, the eldest of the three.